akm/gitguard-rails/README.md

-# gitguard-rails
+# gitguard

-`gitguard-rails` supports to avoid mixing human code and generated code in a git commit.
+`gitguard` supports to avoid mixing human code and generated code in a git commit.

-If there is/are change(s) to be commit, `gitguard-rails` quits the command before you run command which generates something like this:
+If there is/are change(s) to be commit, `gitguard` quits the command before you run command which generates something like this:

 ```bash